First day at Angkor Archeological Park

 Taking our time to explore the Khmer architecture

-Nevertheless, the Khmer architecture continues to fascinate me enormously.
+Nevertheless, Khmer architecture continues to fascinate me enormously.
 We make plenty of time to explore everything here, going up to the highest (accessible) levels.
 On the ground floor, you will find some beautiful bas-reliefs with scenes from the Ramayana and the Mahabharata, the two main Hindu epics.
 Many temples were original Hindu buildings but were later converted into Buddhist places of honor.

 Souvenir buying at Angkor Thom